BrazillianBeast/JS-BirthdayPage/README.md

 # JS-BirthdayPage

-A birthday beautiful page made with Pure JS, HTML and CSS including some fades.
+A birthday beautiful page made with HTML and CSS including some fades.